They're called academic failures, problem children, system misfits,

 Irregulearners simply haven't found the right environment yet.
 Once they're there, they thrive.

-After well over a decade we have crystal clear proof: Let these kids find their element, and you get
+Today we have crystal clear proof: Let these kids find their element, and you get an abundance

 Irregulearners need an approach that says: